surajvsk/surajvsk/README.md

-# Suraj Vishwakarma - Software Engineer
+# Suraj Vishwakarma - FullStack Developer

 Decisive, strategic, and performance-driven Software Engineer with 5 years of experience in backend and full-stack development.
 Proficient in designing scalable solutions, integrating third-party APIs, and delivering robust applications.
 Experienced in cloud deployments on AWS and Digital Ocean, I am seeking a senior-level backend development role in a reputable organization.